 Besides being very easy to measure and track, these three metrics form a mathematical equation called Little’s Law.
-The practical application of this equation is that you can calculate each of the three metrics, should you know the other two.
+The practical application of this equation is to calculate each of the three metrics, should you know the other two.
 This is very useful for planning based on real data and not on story point guesswork.

-It will take a year before all the services in the organization get to stable flow and some level of predictability.
+It will take a year before all the organization's services get to stable flow and some level of predictability.
 If the initial situation is bad, it may take more than that, but given that sufficient training is provided, one year should be more than enough to get everything rolling.

 Then the real fun begins – expanding the individual services to include upstream or downstream services.
-If you take a typical Kanban board, then upstream would be anything to the left of it and downstream would be anything to the right of it.
+If you take a typical Kanban board, then upstream would be anything to the left of it, and downstream would be anything to its right.

 The ultimate goal of expanding up or downstream is to have a whole value stream in place.
-A value stream represents the entire journey of information and resources on their way from idea to a real product.
+A value stream represents the entire journey of information and resources from an idea to a real product.

 When you have identified the entire value stream, then optimizing end-to-end flow becomes a much more tangible task.

-Borrowing some of the techniques in Theory of Constraints (ToC) you can continuously identify and eliminate bottlenecks.
+Borrowing some of the techniques from the Theory of Constraints (ToC), you can continuously identify and eliminate bottlenecks.
 This will lead to enormous improvements in the overall delivery times that often reach 700% or even more.

-If one value stream reports in number of stories, another reports in story points and a third one reports in cycle time, the governance body will object.
-The easiest and most convenient way to track status is to report on number of items that are in progress, how many have been completed and how many are still pending.
+If one value stream reports in a number of stories, other reports in story points, and a third one reports in cycle time, the governance body will object.
+The easiest and most convenient way to track status is to report on the number of items in progress, how many have been completed, and how many are still pending.

-To be able to make use of the Portfolio Kanban board, make sure to establish cadences and use the feedback loops to manage the work.
+To make use of the Portfolio Kanban board, make sure to establish cadences and use the feedback loops to manage the work.

 Although it’s listed as the last phase of the Lean transformation roadmap, continuous improvement is not a real phase.
 It’s a journey that never ends.
 This is a topic that could easily employ a whole book to be delivered, but it boils down to two major pillars:

 The PDCA cycle is also known as Deming’s cycle.
-It is a scientific method for improving processes on the basis of experiments.
+It is a scientific method for improving processes based on experiments.
 It has a lot in common with the Lean Startup theory that talks about building a Minimal Viable Product (MVP) and testing it with real users.
 In case the product is successful, it has to be scaled.
 If not, the company pivots towards another idea.